-2025 Washington State Legislative Session
+2025 WaSHINGTO State Legislative Session

 The citizen Legislature meets annually on the second Monday in January in the Capitol building in Olympia.
 In odd-numbered years — the budget year — the Legislature meets for 105 days, and in even-numbered years for 60 days.